-Services for the Federally funded Workforce Innovation and Opportunity Act (WIOA) Youth program and the City of Portland Economic Opportunity Initiative (EOI) program in the local area are offered through an established network of Next Generation Youth (NextGen) service providers.
+Services for the Federally funded Workforce Innovation and Opportunity Act (WIOA) Youth program and the City of Portland Economic Opportunity Initiative (EOI) program in the Portland Metro area are offered through an established network of Next Generation Youth (NextGen) Service Providers.
 These Regional Program Standards outline the policies, service definitions, and performance established for NextGen services.
 The focus of NextGen services is career pathway preparation and training that leads to career track employment.